petethomas94/Chrome-Weather-Extension/README.md

 - No 'Settings'
 	- Provide option to change temperature to F instead of C
-	- Change colour scheme of the extension (?)
+	- Change colour scheme of the extension (?) - Now featured!

 ##Usage
 To use the extension you will need Google Chrome internet browser.